GigaNinidze/kangurooAR/Backend/README.md

 ## Company Context

-The AI is configured with Kan-Guroo company information:
+The AI is configured with built-in Kan-Guroo company information for tech support responses.
-- Company details and mission
-- Available programs (exchange, summer schools, university programs)
-- Team information
-- Contact details
-- FAQ responses

 ## Architecture